 Throughout the world, people love fawning over cute animals.
 In the case of bats, the argument could be made that the smaller the bat, the cuter it is.
 If this is true, then when it comes to the Kitti’s Hog-Nosed Bat, we’ve got the cuteness market cornered.

-The Kitti’s Hog-Nosed Bat is also called the Bumblebee Bat, appropriately enough, and it’s technically considered a ‘vulnerable’ bat species that lives in Myanmar.
+The Kitti’s Hog-Nosed Bat is also called the Bumblebee Bat, appropriately enough, and it’s technically considered a ‘vulnerable’ bat species that lives in limestone caves of Thailand and Myanmar in groups of 10 to 100 in size.
 Sadly, this bat is on the IUCN Red List of Endangered Species, which is a comprehensive tally of some of the most threatened animals on the planet.

-The Biggest Bat In The World
+The Largest Bat In The World

 The biggest bat on planet earth is the Giant Golden-Crowned Flying Fox, which is native to the Philippines.
 This species of bat was discovered in 1831 and weighs in at an impressive three pounds—you could amass more than 800 Kitti’s Hog-Nosed Bats, and all of them together still wouldn’t equal the weight of a single, full-grown Giant Golden-Crowned Flying Fox.